Surprise Attack - Tunnel Warfare: Release

 The film was released in China online in 2020 while China was still grappling with the aftermath of the pandemic that had spread throughout the country in the earlier part of the year, during which theatres were widely closed.
 It was released as a feature on Youku.com, one of the largest video sharing sites in China and in the world.
 The production company "Rabbit Hole" (兔子洞文化) relied on a word of mouth strategy for publicity for the film.
 Prior to its release, Rabbit hole organized viewings both online and offline, including to communist party youth and emergency personnel.

 Reception

 According to an article on Tencent news, the film received high reviews from critics in viewings before it was released on the internet.
-The article claimed that the internet film was an unprecedented example of an commercial internet movie and that it focused more on the emotional transformations rather than on a hunt for novelties.
+The article claimed that the internet film was an unprecedented example of a commercial internet movie and that it focused more on the emotional transformations rather than on a hunt for novelties.